rolandyangg/BruinShare/README.md

 ## About the Project

 BruinShare is a web app designed to streamline the process of ridesharing for UCLA students.
+[Presentation Slides](https://docs.google.com/presentation/d/1fMz-C_A9c9Lis-F9RDV-bSLyxL38-4UVSQzA2nmzmV8/edit?usp=sharing)

 Run the following commands in terminal in the directory you wish to clone this repository:

 ```